chronicleprotocol/documentation/docs/hackathons/eth-global-brussels-hackathon.md

 - Documentation - the better the documentation the higher the score.
 - Extensibility - how easy can a developer use this to build out their own idea?
 - DX - does the project provide a high quality developer experience?
+- UI/UX - Projects with an intuitive UI will score higher.

+### 🏁 Assets to submit:

+Make sure to include the following in your project submission:

+    1. A public demo URL to your deployed project that judges can test.
+    2. A short video that demonstrates your submission (approximately 3 minutes).
+    3. A public GitHub repository with the code.

 ## 🤝 Getting Help